Jorge Huamán

 Jorge Huamán (born 11 April 1977) is a Peruvian former professional footballer who played as a defender.

 Club career

 Huamán was born in Callao.
 He played for most of his career with Sport Boys, Sporting Cristal and Universidad San Martín in the Primera División Peruana.
-He also had a spell with Veria in the Greek Super League.
+He also had a spell with Veria in the Super League Greece.

 International career

 Huamán made twelve appearances for the senior Peru national team from 1998 to 2005.